-If you haven’t talked to a customer yet, you better get off your ass and do so.
-And more importantly, don’t just talk to one, talk to a few.
+If you haven’t talked to a customer yet, you’d better get off your ass and do so.
+And, more importantly, don’t just talk to one; talk to a few.

 3. You don’t love what you do

-If you love your business you are more likely to spend more time on it.
+If you love your business, you are more likely to spend more time on it.
 And if you spend more time on your business, you are more likely to succeed.
-If you’re just in business to make money, there is a higher chance that you’ll get burned out and you won’t work as hard.
+If you’re just in business to make money, there is a higher chance that you’ll get burned out and/or won’t work as hard.

 4. You can’t take criticism

-When a friend or family member gives you feedback about your business you shouldn’t get angry.
+When a friend or a family member gives you feedback about your business, don’t get angry.
 Listen and try to really understand what they are saying.

 5. You don’t care about your customers

-A good example of great customer support and appreciation is Zappos.
-They have great return policies and sometimes they’ll give you free next day air shipping.
+A good example of great customer support and appreciation is Zappos’ team.
+They have great return policies, and sometimes they’ll give you free next day air shipping.

-And if you don’t think customer service is that important, Zappos was so good at it, that they ranked number 7 in customer satisfaction in the overall U.S.
+And if you don’t think customer service is that important, Zappos was so good at it that it ranked number 7 in customer satisfaction in the US.

 6. People don’t talk about your company